sebam2k4/sebastiankulig-Jekyll/readme.md

 ## To Do:

-* fixed kramdown formatting on curriculum page.
-Need to use HTML-code for special characters - fix this!
 * Change all .html pages to .md and move as much html to _layouts
-* Add Web Development courses' progress from my [Repo](https://github.com/sebam2k4/Web-Development-Curriculum)
-* Add this website and to the portfolio
+* Add this website as portfolio-item
 * Change pages to .md and convert as much html to markdown as possible.
-Use layouts for repeating html.
+Use layouts for templating in liquid.
 * Consider creating a home layout.
-* Update some site content
-* Create a How to run this on local machine HOW-TO on this readme
 * finish content for portfolio pages
 * set up better includes and work on getting this look more like a Jekyll Theme with front-matter
 * look at liquid